verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 open "${PROMETHEUS_URL}"
 ```

-The username and password used for Prometheus access are the same as for Grafana.
+The user name and password for Prometheus access are the same as for Grafana.

 ## Application Removal

-Run the following commands to delete the application's binding and optionally model.
+Run the following commands to delete the application's binding and, optionally, model.

 1. Delete the application's binding.

    ```shell script
    kubectl delete -f ./hello-world-binding.yaml
    ```

    The deletion of the application's binding will result in the destruction
-   of all application specific Kubernetes objects.
+   of all application-specific Kubernetes objects.
-   This includes objects created by Verrazzano on behalf of the application
+   This includes objects created by Verrazzano on behalf of the application,
    such as monitoring components.

 1. Delete the application's model (optional).

    ```shell script
    kubectl delete -f ./hello-world-model.yaml
    ```
-   _Note: This step is not required if other bindings for this model will be applied in the future._
+   **Note**: This step is not required if other bindings for this model will be applied in the future.